 - Sift together the flour, baking powder, salt and nutmeg.
 Set aside.

 - Beat eggs, add sugar, eggnog, butter, rum and vanilla extract until well combined.

 - Add the flour mixture to the wet mixture and mix well.

 - Add the instant pudding and blend.

-- Pour into greased mini loaf pans.
-Bake for 20-25 minutes, or until a toothpick inserted into the center comes out clean.
+- Bake for 55 - 60 minutes, or until a toothpick inserted into the center comes out clean.
 Cool in pans 10 minutes.
 Remove and cool completely on a wire rack before glazing.